 WHERE: 3400 West Fern Mountain Road, Muskogee

 At the Christmas Kingdom, drive through Castleton Village, filled with thousands of holiday inflatables and colorful lights, creating an unforgettable display.
 Open every night, Thanksgiving Day through New Year’s Eve.
 Admission for the drive-through is free, though donations are gratefully accepted.
-Some of the activities, such as the Christmas Train, Pony Rides, and Holiday Hayride, have a fee.
+Some activities, such as the Christmas Train, Pony Rides, and Holiday Hayride, have a fee.

 Take a hayride or a carriage ride through the Village, or ride the ponies or the camel!
 Don’t miss the petting zoo.
 Stop inside The Castle for the Christmas Shoppe, free family movies, unique merchants, and the cafe.
 Make ornaments in Santa’s workshop and warm up by the fireplace.